How Trump's win boosts Poland's right-wing opposition – DW – 11/12/2024

 Duda and Trump spoke on Monday, with the US president-elect sending well-wishes on Poland's Independence Day and thanking Polish Americans for their support in the election.

-Duda has said that he intended to visit Washington before Trump's inauguration on January 20.
+Duda has said that he intends to visit Washington before Trump's inauguration on January 20.

 In his Independence Day address, Duda praised America's significance for restoring the Polish state 106 years ago and Poland's security in Europe today.
 "It is a pipe dream — as some people think — that Europe can ensure its own security today," he said.